This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 All in all, the workplan touches upon a lot of different areas and focus points, and mainly identifies areas in which further guidance will be needed.
 However, it does show the EMA and HMA are keen on developing solid regulatory guidance with regard to AI, also understanding the importance of specific regulatory ‘room’ for experimentation.

 This article is the start of our AI & Life sciences series.
-In our next articles we will dive deeper in some of these topics mentioned, see below for our future articles.
-In case of questions, do reach out to Christian Lindenthal or Hester Borgers.
+In our next articles we will dive deeper in some of these topics mentioned, see below for all articles on this topic.
+If you have any questions, do reach out to Christian Lindenthal or Hester Borgers.

 Tags